dolittle/Studio/Source/DevTool/README.md

 ## Todo

-* Vanir: Tenant configuration
+* Tenant configuration
 * Don't show Web related things if Microservice does not have a frontend
-* Don't start the Web frontend process if it doesn't have a web frontend
 * Restart a running process
 * Restart a running container
+* Refresh button for Swagger
+* Refresh button for GraphQL
 * BUG: Displaying 'unknown' for runstate at startup - make sure we set the correct run state for all apps and microservices loaded
 * Update running state on startup and detect if any are running
 * Save the running state to disk and resume it when starting (paused containers / processes remain paused etc. )
 * Add ability to add Web frontend at a later stage
 * Vanir: Figure out a good way to export nested modules so that we can do 'import { IEventStore } from '@dolittle/vanir-backend/dolittle''
 * BUG: Running processes list gets clipped outside the window
-* Refresh button for Swagger
-* Refresh button for GraphQL
 * Running time in list of running instances
 * UI: Left menu / sidebar should have a grey semi-transparent background.
 Looks better.
+* UI: Make columns adjustable in size
+* UI: Don't lock the width of the overview page for Apps.
+* Vanir Documentation: The reason for the HtmlInterceptorPlugin - fallback page serving for all non-matched routes for the dev server

+* Clear logs
+* Download logs
+* Search logs

+* BUG: When stopping a running application - clear the interval that polls for container info - really stop everything

+* A more "sane" way to figure out if all the Docker containers have started than (microservices.length + 2) - we generate the Docker Compose file, we know!
+(Applications.ts)

 * BUG: Should not be allowed to start if ports conflict
 * BUG: Tabs that are supposed to only show when running a Microservice sometimes shows up